 After learning how to tun the device on.
 We then discover how the menu is structured, where all our favourite applications are and what all the buttons do.

 To an outsider, it may look like we are just ‘playing around’.
 Or if it’s a piece of software ‘just clicking around’, Hoping a bug will be uncovered if we only just press the right buttons in the right order.

-But in reality, we are learning, we are exploring, and we are filling in the gaps of our knowledge on how things operate.
+But in reality, we are learning, we are exploring, and we are filling in the gaps of our knowledge.

 ‘Clicking around’ aimlessly may yield you with intermediate results.
 But an experienced and skilled exploratory tester will know your applications weak points, parts where the risk of bugs is at its highest.
 And focus on those areas to uncover high-value errors.